ersJava/inspire-learn-magic/README.md

 <br>

 Inspire.
-An application that randomly provides a motivational quote from an inspirational figure.
+An application that randomly provides a motivational quote by an inspirational figure.
 <img src="https://github.com/ersJava/inspire-learn-magic/blob/master/images/inspire-screenshot.png" width="750px" height="400px">

 Learn.
 A learning application that randomly produces a coding acronym with its definition.